blaylockbk/learn_fortran/README.md

 ## Quick Compile

 I'm using the **Code Runner** extension to do a quick compile and run of a Fortran program.
-When you have a source code file in focus (i.e., `src/hello_world/hello_world.f90`), use the shortcut `Ctrl+Alt+N` to compile and run the Fortran program.
+When you have a program source code file open and in focus (i.e., `src/hello_world/hello_world.f90`), use the shortcut `Ctrl+Alt+N` to compile and run the Fortran program.
 The output will show below in the terminal window.
+It's that easy.

 ## Learning Resources